LANGUAGE WORKSHOPS

 REGISTRATION FEE OR SLIDING SCALE FEE

 Registration fee is $450 plus processing fees.
 You may request a Sliding Scale Fee, depending on your income and if you identify as Southeast Asian and/or BIPOC.
 The fee covers teachers’ time, coursebooks, resources, materials, and technology.
-To secure your place in class, the registration form and payment must be completed.
+If cost is a barrier, you can apply for a scholarship (full or partial).

 "CON ĂN CHƯA?"
 Illustration by Brenda Trần, former student of the Vietnamese language course